DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-- Ask for a daily estimate and a call each morning, so you can weigh up options as your pet improves.
+- Ask for a daily estimate and a call each morning, so you can weigh up options as your pet improves rather than being told the full total at the end.

-- Question whether overnight monitoring is essential or whether your pet could be discharged and readmitted.
+- Question whether overnight monitoring is still needed each day, or whether your pet could be discharged and readmitted if things change.

-- Where safe, ask if your own vet can take over daytime care from a pricier emergency hospital.
+- Where it is safe to do so, ask if your own vet can take over daytime care from a pricier emergency hospital once the critical phase has passed.

-- Keep insurance details to hand so the practice can start a direct claim if they offer one.
+- Keep your insurance policy number and excess details to hand so the practice can start a direct claim if they offer one, rather than you paying up front and waiting to be reimbursed.

 Common questions